laggardkernel/ranger-oscyank/README.md

 The backend selection priority is,

-1. OSC 52 when connecting by SSH without X forwarding
+1. OSC 52 when connecting thru SSH
-2. Clipboard tools if any of them is available
+2. Clipboard tools if any of the above is available
-3. Fallback to OSC 52 if none former conditions being matched
+3. OSC 52 as fallback

 You can choose the backend explicitly with special option setting: